ebrugulec/business-meeting-phrases/README.md

 - I'm afraid I have to go, so I'll have to leave the meeting early.
 - I must take my leave from the meeting early, but I thank you for your understanding.

-## How can you say that you don't understand something at the meeting? :bulb:
+## What to say when you don’t understand at the meeting? :bulb:

+- I'm afraid I didn’t get that.
 - I'm sorry, but I'm not following.
 Could you please explain it again?
 - I apologize, but I'm having trouble understanding.
 Could you provide more details?
 - I apologize if I'm misunderstanding.
 Could you elaborate?